Build Carbon Dioxide Reactor for Aquarium

 3. Connect Silicon Air Hose

 Connect about a foot of silicon air hose to the rigid air tube.
 Connect the other end to the check valve.
 Make sure the check valve is oriented in the correct direction.
 If the flow direction is not marked on the device, blow through one end to determine the proper direction of flow.
-The check valve is used to keep aquarium water from siphoning back into the bottle.
-If this happens, the pressure from later fermentation of CO2 will build up and force the bottle’s contents into the aquarium.
-A check valve is not necessary if the bottle is kept above the aquarium.
+The check valve is used to keep aquarium water from syphoning back into the bottle.
+If this happens, the pressure from the later fermentation of CO2 will build up and force the bottle’s contents into the aquarium.
+A check valve is not necessary if the bottle is kept in the aquarium.

 4.Cut Air Hose